-Take a look at the latest infographic to discover the general trends that shaped the UK bridging finance market during 2023
+Take a look at the latest infographic to discover the general trends that shaped the UK bridging finance market during Q2 2024.

 Key Points:

-Preventing a chain break most popular use of a bridging loan
+Preventing a chain break is most popular use of bridging

 Director’s comments